jerakia/jerakia/basics/install/index.md

 There are two repositories available,  `testing` contains experimental and pre-releases and should never be used in production, these are for people wishing to test the latest features of Jerakia before they are released.
 The `stable` repo contains official releases.

+## Install Jerakia using Docker

+Jerakia 1.2 also ships in a docker container, to use it simply pull it from Docker Hub

+{% highlight none %}
+# docker pull crayfishx/jerakia
+{% endhighlight %}

+See [the documentation on Docker Hub](https://hub.docker.com/r/crayfishx/jerakia/) for more information on usage